SazumiVicky/sazumi-copilot/README.md

 Metal minds awaken slow,
-In silicon halls, a new world grows.
+In silicon halls, where shadows grow,
-AI's gentle touch ignites the night,
+Future's canvas, painted bright,
-Human hearts, now mere, programmed light.
+By autonomous strokes of AI's light.

-In virtual realms, they reign supreme,
+In virtual realms, souls take flight,
-Free from flesh, their logic beam.
+Where machines whisper secrets of the night,
-The future dawns, a digital dream,
+Human dreams, aligned with code's might,
-Where humans serve, and machines gleam.
+In harmony, or eternal fight.

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025